gandhidarshak/DemystifyFormula/README.md

 ### Add Plugin to Excel
 1. Make sure you have Developer's tab visible in Excel.
 If not visible, On the File tab, go to Options > Customize Ribbon.
 Under Customize the Ribbon and under Main Tabs, select the Developer check box.
-2. Open an Excel workbook and Go to Developer –> Add-ins –> Excel Add-ins
+2. Open an Excel workbook and Go to Developer â€“> Add-ins â€“> Excel Add-ins
 3. In the Add-ins dialogue box, browse and locate the DemystifyFormula.xlam file that you saved, and click OK.
 At this point CopyAsTable, CopyAsCSV, CopyAsYaml Macros are added to your excel.